 Catholic students who complete the appropriate course in Religious Education will be awarded the Catholic Teacher’s Certificate in Religious Education.

-In keeping with policy within Scottish Education it is envisaged that students within this degree may have an opportunity to study courses within their undergraduate degree which are at a Masters level.
+In keeping with Scottish Education policy, it is envisaged that students on this programme may have an opportunity to study courses within their undergraduate degree which are at Masters level.

 Our international links

 This degree is also widely recognised for entry into secondary school teaching in other English-speaking countries.

 Academic entry requirements

 for entry in 2017

 - Standard academic entry requirements: AAB.

 - Other mandatory requirements: Must include English and GCSE Mathematics at Grades A or B. Evidence of motivation.
 Interview.
 Disclosure Scotland.

 - Standard academic entry requirements: S5 entry requirement = AAAB.
 S6 entry requirement = AAABB

 - Minimum academic entry requirements: Applicants who achieve less than AAAB in S5 but have achieved at least ABBB MAY receive an offer based on S6 results.
 A decision will be made in March 2017 once all applications have been reviewed.